Available 8:30am-5:00pm (ET) Monday - Friday

 Negotiating Labor/Management Agreements for Competitive Advantage

-Although contract negotiations only occur every few years for most companies, the impact of negotiations on the bottom-line is lasting.
+Although contract negotiations occur only every few years for most companies, the impact of negotiations on the bottom-line is lasting.
 In today's highly competitive and volatile marketplace, no company or union can afford to send its negotiation team to the table poorly prepared... the stakes are too high and even small mistakes can be very costly.

-The primary objective of this program is to develop highly effective negotiators who can add value by crafting agreements that facilitate a positive and productive workplace.
+The primary objective of this labor relations workshop is to develop highly effective negotiators who can add value by crafting agreements that facilitate a positive and productive workplace.
 It has been designed to prepare you to think strategically about how your negotiation strategy aligns with, and best supports, your business and organizational plans.
 It has also been designed to give you an in-depth, contemporary understanding of how to conduct negotiations effectively.

 You will participate in an engaging, life-like simulated exercise built on a case exclusively designed for this program.
 This exercise will challenge you to resolve complex issues and apply your learned negotiating skills-as a member of a team-to negotiate a landmark agreement that yields competitive advantage.

-This course will expose you to a comprehensive and unique framework that identifies the multiple linkages between collective bargaining strategies and broader HRM, operational and business strategies.
+This labor relations training course will expose you to a comprehensive and unique framework that identifies the multiple linkages between collective bargaining strategies and broader HRM, operational and business strategies.
 Blending interest-based and classical approaches to negotiations, you will learn about the essential processes and tactical decisions underlying the key stages of negotiating agreements.
 You will learn how to:

 - Align your negotiation strategy with your business strategy